fracpete/rsync4j/docs/commandline.md

                          on the remote system.
   -T                     Disable pseudo-terminal allocation.
   -t                     Force pseudo-terminal allocation.
-  -v VERBOSE             Verbose mode.
-Maximum is 3.
+  -v                     Verbose mode.
+  -vv                    Very verbose mode.
+  -vvv                   Very, very verbose mode.
   -W FORWARDTO           Requests that standard  input  and  output  on the
                          client be  forwarded  to  host  on  port  over the secure channel.